shakes76/PatternFlow/45033027/README.md

 # Denoising - denoise_tv_chambolle
-Various denoise algorthms implemented for Tensorflow
+Denoise algorthm implemented for Pytorch

 ## Description
 In signal processing , total variation denoising, also know as total variation regularization is a process often used in digital image processing.
 It has applications in noise removal.
 However, many packages does not support the data type tensor.
 This function implement the denoise_tv_chambolle of skimage in torch.tensor format.
 The code and the testing results are shown in this repository.